JacobThielNUVIEW/PRACER/README.md

 1. Launch local n8n via `scripts/deploy_n8n.ps1` (will read `.env.local` to set keys)
 2. Create credentials in the n8n editor (Admin > Credentials):
-   - `RACELAY OpenAI` → OpenAI key (from env)
+   - `PRACER OpenAI` → OpenAI key (from env)
-   - `RACELAY Supabase` → Supabase url + service role key (server-only keys)
+   - `PRACER Supabase` → Supabase url + service role key (server-only keys)
-3. Import workflow: `racelay-ai-coach-workflow.json` from the repo via n8n Editor or via REST
+3. Import workflow: `pracer-ai-coach-workflow.json` from the repo via n8n Editor or via REST
 4. For workflow nodes using Supabase and OpenAI, set the credential reference to the credentials created in step 2
 5. Test the workflow: toggle `ai_coaching_enabled=true` on a test profile and run the workflow